AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Chain1
 {: .caption }

-Note that the decoding process for frame_number=9 doesn’t depend on frame_number=2, but frame_number=9 immediately follows frame_number=2 in Chain1.
+Note that the yellow arrows in the Chain diagrams do not show frame dependencies, rather they indicate the order of frames in the Chain.
+For example, F9 doesn’t depend on F2, but F9 immediately follows F2 in Chain1.

+F5 is not part of any chain.
+For F5, the last frame in Chain0 is F1, and the last frame in Chain1 is F2.

-Chain0 protects DT1 and DT2 (i.e., Decode targets with VGA spatial fidelity).
-Chain1 protects DT0 and DT3 (i.e., Decode targets with HD spatial fidelity).
+Decode targets are protected by Chains.
+In this example, Chain0 protects DT1 and DT2 (i.e., Decode targets with VGA spatial fidelity) and Chain1 protects DT0 and DT3 (i.e., Decode targets with HD spatial fidelity).

-frame_number=5 is not part of any chain.
-For frame_number=5, the last frame in Chain0 is frame_number=1,
-and the last frame in Chain1 is frame_number=2.

 Let’s take two clients.
 One expects DT2, while the other expects DT3.
 (Note: the SFM notifies each client which Decode target to expect with active_decode_targets_bitmask field.)